Skip to main content

 • Detailed knowledge of best practice processes in the industry

-• Insert the required requirements specification
+• Implementation of the required requirements specification

 • Knowledge of ERP systems and modern tools and methods such as SCRUM, artificial intelligence and BI

-• Monetary assessment of risks and opportunities
+• Monetary valuation of risks and opportunities

 • Creation of Risk & Opportunity Swing

-• Making and negotiating claims
+• Filing and negotiating claims

 • Claim defense